Ugonz86/EauClairesSalon/README.md

 The user can:

-1. Add, view, edit and delete stylists
+1. Add, view, edit and delete one or multiple stylists.
-2. See a list of stylists
-3. Add, view, edit and delete clients
+2. Add, view, edit and delete one or multiple clients.
-4. Delete the stylist list
-5. Delete the client list

 ## Setup/Installation Requirements

 * This application requires MySQL.

-1; Clone this repository:
+1. Clone this repository:

   ```sh
   $git clone https://github.com/Ugonz86/EauClaireSalon.git